lukassves/RPA-task/README.md

-If new accounts were not registered in this iteration, the flow proceeds as:
+If no accounts were registered in this iteration: